Shashank9830/avantari_tech/README.md

 ![10 images similar to 46.jpg](https://github.com/Shashank9830/avantari_tech/blob/master/Sample%20outputs/img1.PNG "DEFAULT mode output")

-The output from two different executions of the final solution notebook (**final_solution.ipynb**) is saved in HTML format for quick  viewing.
+The outputs from two different executions of the final solution notebook (**final_solution.ipynb**) is saved in HTML format for quick  viewing.

 Please see the following files present inside **"Sample outputs"** directory:

 * **final_solution_1_default.html**
 * **final_solution_2_cached.html**

-This can used to quickly see how final solution notebook execution looks like.
+This can be used to quickly see how final solution notebook execution looks like.
 Use this in case **final_solution.ipynb** fails to execute on your system for some reason.

 ## Requirements to execute *final_solution.ipynb* on your own